namel3ss-Ai/namel3ss/docs/memory-lanes.md

 # Memory Lanes

 Memory lanes separate what is mine and what is ours.
-Lanes are my, team, and system.
+Lanes are my, team, agent, and system.

 ## Lanes
 - My lane stores personal memory for the current user
+- Agent lane stores private memory for one agent
 - Team lane stores shared project memory
 - System lane stores system rules and is read only